kodecocodes/english-style-guide/README.md

 _Note:_ There are a lot of exceptions to these basic rules, so use your best judgment.

 **pluralization**
-For acronyms, such as API, no quotation is necessary as per AP style.
+For acronyms, such as API, no apostrophe is necessary as per AP style.

 Wrong: API’s